Only primary admins and co-admins with the correct permissions can access this area of the Admin Console.

 - Check the enablement options you want to apply, then click Apply.

-Enforcing global custom app controls
+Enforcing global integration controls

-For both custom server authentication apps and custom user authentication apps, you can enforce global settings to
+For both custom server authentication apps and custom user authentication apps, you can enforce global settings to:

-- disable published third party applications by default,
+- disable integrations by default,

-- disable authorized unpublished applications, and
+- disable authorized platform apps, and

-To enforce global custom app controls:
+To enforce global integration controls:

 - Open your Admin Console.

-- In the left sidebar, click Apps.
+- In the left sidebar, click Integrations.

 - Click Save.

-Using global app settings
+Using global integration settings

-Disable published third party apps by default
+Disable integrations by default

-Disable unpublished apps by default
+Disable unpublished platform apps by default

-- Highlight the entry for a disabled app in the Platform Apps section, and then click the ellipsis ("...") and select Enable App.
+- Highlight the entry for a disabled platform app in the Platform Apps section, and then click the ellipsis ("...") and select Enable App.
 The application is now able to access content.

-Or - Click Add App, and then click Enable App.
+Or - Click Add Platform App, and then click Enable App.
 The application is now able to access content.